•

 Abstract

 The title of the manuscript and a 150-word abstract (single-spaced, 12-point font size) should be included.
 The abstract should cover what the study is about, key methodology, key results, and key conclusion.
-Immediately below the abstract, place two to five key words, separated by commas.
-Note: Do not put citations or sub-headings in the abstract.
-Place your abstract on page 1 above or before your introduction.
+Immediately below the abstract place two to five keywords, separated by commas

 Text

-The text should be single-spaced using -inch margins and font size 12 Times New Roman font, begin on page 1 and end on page 15 (all inclusive; meaning includes appendices, references, and tables/figures).
+The text should be single-spaced using 1-inch margins and font size 12, Times New Roman font, beginning on page 1 and ending on page 15 (all-inclusive; meaning includes appendices, references, and tables/figures).

-Main headings should be centered, bold, and only the initial letters should be capitalized.
+Main headings should be centered, and bold, and only the initial letters should be capitalized.
 Secondary headings should be set flush with the left margin in bold with initial letters capitalized and should not be underlined.
 Tertiary headings should be set flush with the left margin, bold and italicized, with initial letters capitalized, and should not be underlined.
-Note: (1) One- or two-sentence paragraphs are unacceptable; (2) Use % instead of percent within the text; and (3) Allow only one space after a period (.); and (4) Avoid using pronouns, “I”; “we”; “our;” for example, instead of saying “We hypothesized that...”, say “It was hypothesized that…”; and (5) use block paragraphs RATHER THAN indented paragraphs.
+Note: (1) One- or two-sentence paragraphs are unacceptable; (2) Use % instead of percent within the text; (3) Allow only one space after a period (.); (4) Avoid using pronouns, “I”; “we”; “our”; for example, instead of saying, “We hypothesized that...”, say “It was hypothesized that…”; and (5) Use block paragraphs RATHER THAN indented paragraphs.

-Equations should be numbered consecutively, and standard typeface should be used for mathematical notations to the extent possible.
-Minimize as much as possible mathematical notations in the text.
+Equations should be numbered consecutively, and a standard typeface should be used for mathematical notations to the extent possible.
+As much as possible minimize mathematical notations in the text.
 Extensive mathematical formulae should be placed in an appendix.

-The recommended sections in the text are the following: introduction (including problem definition, purpose and objectives); literature review (or equivalent); methodology (or methods and procedures or materials and methods); results and discussion (or results separate from discussion), and conclusion (i.e., a summary of major findings, implications, and/or recommendations).
-Important Note: A Literature Review is required for all academic-type articles.
+The recommended sections in the text are the following: Introduction (including problem definition, purpose, and objectives); Literature Review (or equivalent); Methodology (or Methods and Procedures or Materials and Methods); Results and Discussion (or Results separate from Discussion), and Conclusion (i.e., a summary of major findings, implications, and/or recommendations).
+Important Note: Literature Review is required for all academic-type manuscripts.
 Discuss relevant literature in the Literature Review section, and the literature used for the discussion (under the Results and Discussion/Discussion section) must first be mentioned in the Literature Review section.
-This is a requirement.

 Citations within Text